 The skin is smooth and crack resistant and production is huge.
 Don't over-water and you will be rewarded with flavor that is deep, chocolaty, smoky and rich, just wonderful.
 Took their picture and ate 'em.

 65-70 days.
-This is my all-time favorite tomato, the best tasting tomato in the world and our top seller.
+This is my all-time favorite tomato and our top seller.

-It is a gorgeous, dark and dusky-hued fruit with intensely sweet earthy taste with a hint of tanginess, a luscious velvety smooth texture, beautiful skin, rich with juice.
+It is a gorgeous, dark and dusky-hued fruit with intensely sweet earthy taste with a hint of tanginess, a luscious velvety smooth texture, beautiful skin, rich with juice and high production.
 You will love it.
 The seed was made available by Marina Danilenko, a Moscow seedswoman.

 Go Back: See available varieties